ttocsneb/cahGenerator/README.md

 The moment Jeff walked into the bar
 ```

-You can see `food.ini` for a better example of what the config file should look
+You can see `ama.ini` for a better example of what the config file should look
 like

 ### Running